Comic books, actions movies, and a whole lot of ridiculous self-awareness come together in one of the most enduring and best beat’em ups of all time

 Joe has pretty much the same set of moves an average action hero does: he can punch, kick and even dodge attacks, an action that will leave enemies stunned for a short while.
 Still, Joe’s greatest abilities – and the game’s most remarkable features – are slowing down time or speeding the action up.
 When pressing the L-button the game will suddenly move at a much slower pace, allowing Joe to see and avoid ultra fast attacks such as gunshots, or automatically perform Matrix-like acrobatic moves to escape hits, making him pretty much invulnerable to all blows.
 Pressing the R-button, on the other hand, will have the same effect as pressing the fast forward button of a media player, giving the character the opportunity to deliver powerful combos in the speed of light, but leaving him extremely vulnerable to incoming blows.

 Fortunately, as otherwise the game would be an unbalanced mess, both of those moves are only available for a limited amount of time.
-A bar on the top of the screen indicates for how much longer players can stay on the super fast or super slow modes, and the gauge is automatically filled up when one stops using the special moves.
+A bar on the top of the screen indicates for how much longer players can stay on the super fast or super slow modes, and the gauge is automatically filled up, slowly but surely, when one stops using the special moves.

 The destruction of enemy forces, however, is not the only reason gamers will be using those special moves.
 Viewtiful Joe is packed with clever puzzles and most of them are solved by the proper timely use of one of the skills, or the combination of both.
 Not only do those puzzles offer a break from the game’s insane combat-focused pace, but they also stop the constant brawling from reaching the point where the whole adventure gets repetitive, which is a major relief because despite solid combat systems most games of the genre lean towards repetitiveness after some hours.